Downsizing Your Home: Tips and Strategies

 Downsizing tips for every age

-On top of those generational inclinations, there are changes typical of every life stage.
+On top of those generational impulses, there are changes typical of every life stage.
 This includes younger people navigating changes in the wake of divorce and older people reconsidering their dwelling in anticipation — or as a result — of a partner’s death or need to move to a care facility.
-Working professionals facing company downsizing or an inflationary economy may seek to downsize to protect themselves financially.
+Working professionals facing company cutbacks or an inflationary economy may seek to downsize to protect themselves financially.
 Similarly, older professionals planning to retire soon may look to cut housing costs by reducing square footage.

 • How much of your possessions you want to keep